open/close all folders

 Judge Holland P. FrylassA federal magistrate who becomes the proto-Christian Marines' first major enemy, as Rumford, Matthews and their allies go toe to toe with the ethnic gangs in Boston.
 Frylass, the latter's ally within the justice system, sabotages the heroes' non-violent efforts, and thus forces them to take the law into their own hands.

-- Pyrrhic Villainy: Technically, he wins, since the Christian Marines fail in their objective to free the housing projects from the criminals, and the government stomps down heavily on their efforts after he gets roughed up.
+- Pyrrhic Victory: Technically, he wins, since the Christian Marines fail in their objective to free the housing projects from the criminals, and the government stomps down heavily on their efforts after he gets roughed up.
 Personally, however, he might not be in much of a position to enjoy it.

 - Rage Against the Legal System: Becomes a significant early target of this at the hands of Rumford and his crew.